Home » Business Email Etiquette Blog » Business Email: Thank You; You’re Welcome

 Business Email: Thank You; You’re Welcome

 Do you send emails that say “Thank You!” in your day-to-day business email communications?
-When you receive a thank you email, are you required to respond with “You’re welcome!”?
+When you receive a thank you email, do you respond with “You’re welcome!”

 Why are these questions even being asked?
 Mainly because it isn’t as common as it once was for others to take the time to show gratitude.